 Mike is the Chairman of R&D, SAB Member and Board Director at Erasca.
 In these roles, he will help advance Erasca’s drug discovery portfolio by providing strategic input on portfolio optimization and offering in-depth scientific assessments of Erasca’s R&D activities.

 Mike is a pioneer drug discoverer and biotech leader.
 As one of the original fifteen employees at Agouron, a biotech based in San Diego, he built a team that developed protein-structure based design, a novel approach to drug discovery that is utilized globally by drug discovery teams today.
 In 1997, the Agouron team launched Viracept®, an HIV protease inhibitor that achieved the highest first year launch sales of any biotech product at the time.
-Mike’s leadership at Agouron resulted in the discovery of a number of currently marketed anti-cancer agents, including Xalkori® and Inlyta®, a drug that won the American Chemical Society’s Heroes of Chemistry Award in 2018.
+His leadership at Agouron resulted in the discovery of multiple currently marketed anti-cancer agents, including Xalkori® and Inlyta®, a drug that won the American Chemical Society’s Heroes of Chemistry Award in 2018.

 In 2005, Mike was recruited to Genentech to expand the organization’s drug discovery capabilities to include small molecules.
 Focused on agility and pioneering science, Mike built a team-based organization that today produces more than 40% of Genentech’s development portfolio, including the marketed anti-cancer agents Erivedge® and Cotellic®.